Staffing

 You have options depending on the responsibilities you wish to delegate, and the level of permissions you provide.

-Responsibilities – you can nominate one staff member as your proxy who can complete the following on your behalf:
+You can nominate one staff member as your proxy who can complete the following on your behalf:

-• business costs tasks
+• Business costs tasks

 Or you can have one proxy for business costs and another for payroll.

-Full permission allows a Proxy to send claims and payroll forms submitted by other staff members to IPSA without your approval.
+Full permission allows a proxy to send claims and payroll forms submitted by other staff members to IPSA without your approval.

-Limited permission allows Proxies to prepare and create claims or payroll forms, but they will require your review and approval.
+Limited permission allows proxies to prepare and create claims or payroll forms, but they will require your review and approval.

 Contact IPSA